General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Applications and Domain Models

-\textbf{Specialized Application 1: Enzyme-Catalyzed Protein Cleavage Site Prediction (PCS).} As illustrated in Fig.~\ref{fig:task}, proteolytic enzymes will first recognize specific amino acid sequences or structural motifs within substrate proteins with the enzyme's active sites.
+\textbf{Application Description of PCS.} As illustrated in Fig.~\ref{fig:task}, proteolytic enzymes will first recognize specific amino acid sequences or structural motifs within substrate proteins with the enzyme's active sites.
 Then, the enzymes catalyze the cleavage of peptide bonds at the cleavage site.
 This fundamental biological process regulates protein activity, turnover, and signaling across diverse biological contexts.
 Predicting the protein cleavage sites under the catalysis of enzymes has many crucial applications, such as enzyme engineering and therapeutic target identification.
-For example, in the design of enzyme inhibitors or prodrugs, identifying key cleavage peptides under the catalysis of the HIV enzyme could enhance drug specificity~\cite{hiv}.
+For example, in the design of enzyme inhibitors or prodrugs, identifying key cleavage peptides under the catalysis of the HIV enzyme could enhance drug specificity~\citep{hiv}.
 The enzyme-catalyzed protein cleavage site prediction can be formulated as a residue-level binary classification task.
 Specifically, let $\mathcal{P}^s$ and $\mathcal{P}^{e}$ denote the protein substrate and enzyme.
-The cleavage site predictor aims to learn the following function:
+The protein cleavage site predictor aims to learn the following function:

-The majority of existing methods, such as Procleave~\cite{procleave}, construct enzyme-specific features to identify the cleavage sites under the enzyme of interest.
-Recently, UniZyme~\cite{unizyme} has leveraged both enzyme and substrate encoders to build a unified cleavage site predictor that generalizes across various enzymes.
+\textbf{PCS Domain Models.} The majority of existing methods, such as Procleave~\citep{procleave}, construct enzyme-specific features to identify the cleavage sites under the enzyme of interest.
+Recently, UniZyme~\citep{unizyme} has leveraged both enzyme and substrate encoders to build a unified cleavage site predictor that generalizes across various enzymes.